- Dog Treatments

 Iron plays a key role in maintaining and supplying oxygen to the circulatory system.
 Here are a few of its functions:

 The daily recommended intake of iron for adult dogs is 0.5 mg/kg of body weight.
-This requirement is slightly higher for growing and nursing puppies since mother's milk contains low concentrations of iron.
+This requirement is slightly higher for growing and nursing puppies due to their rapid growth rate.

 The recommended amount of iron content in dog food is 80 mg/kg of dry matter.

-While healthy dogs usually receive all the iron they need from their kibble, other food sources are high in iron, including:
+While healthy dogs usually receive all the iron they need from their dog food, other food sources are high in iron, including:

 The most common cause of iron deficiency in dogs is chronic blood loss.
 This is usually secondary to another condition, like a hookworm infection, gastrointestinal tumors, or chronic kidney disease.
 Malnutrition and malabsorption are less common causes of iron deficiency.